-Alexa Lee Arndt is a coordinator of Fraternity & Sorority Life in the Office of the Dean of Students at the University of Mississippi.
-She earned Bachelor of Arts degrees in international studies and public affairs and minors in political science and leadership studies from The Ohio State University and a Master of Science in education with a concentration in higher education and student affairs from Indiana University.
-She brings experience as a volunteer for her national organization, a student organization conduct board adviser, an NPC intern and alumnae association member.
+Alexa Lee Arndt is currently serving as the Interim Director of Fraternity & Sorority Life.
+She previous served the University of Mississippi as a coordinator of Fraternity & Sorority Life.
+She earned Bachelor of Arts degrees in both international studies and public affairs and minors in political science and leadership studies from The Ohio State University and a Master of Science in education with a concentration in higher education and student affairs from Indiana University.
+She brings experience as a volunteer for her national organization, an ASTP facilitator for two NPC organizations, a student organization conduct board adviser, an NPC intern and alumnae association member.

 Brooke currently serves as a Coordinator of Fraternal Leadership and Learning.
 She is passionate about advancing the fraternal movement and strives to provide meaningful experiences to collegiate members of the fraternity/sorority community.
 She graduated from Murray State University in 2015 with a Bachelor of Science degree in middle school education and in 2017 with a Master of Arts degree in postsecondary education.
 She is an active member of her national organization’s alumnae chapter and brings with her experiences in facilitation, curriculum development, and large-scale programming.

 Eddie Labid is a graduate assistant in the Office of Fraternal Leadership & Learning and is currently a 2nd year graduate student in the Higher Education/Student Personnel Master’s Program at Ole Miss.
 He earned his Bachelor of Arts degree from Baylor University majoring in Communications and Film & Digital Media.
 Eddie is the president of the Ole Miss Student Personnel Association and also serves as an alumni advisor and chapter advisor for his fraternity.
 Eddie brings a variety of experience within student affairs having worked in community engagement & service, student housing, and student conduct.